calebschoepp/nqq/list-post.md

 print foo[0]; // Expect: 2
 ```

-An important question is how the list will be passed as an argument to a function.
-We can either pass by value or by reference.
-We'll choose the latter.
-This means that a function can modify a list without needing to return a new list to overwrite the original.
+Our list will be pass by reference.
+This means that functions will receive references to list arguments instead of copies.
+As a result a function can modify a list without returning it.

 ```js
 fun modifyList(list) {